 century, service sectors such as tourism and trade have played an important role as well.
 In the countryside, however, life is still dominated by farming: in the warmer regions grapes and apples are grown, in the mountain villages, where grazing cows complete the bucolic scene, farms with livestock dominate the landscape.
 An integral part of the South Tyrolean working clothes is the blue “Firtig”, the most characteristic piece of clothing worn by South Tyrol’s farmers.
 Dairy farmers in South Tyrol

 About 5,000 families earn their livelihood as dairy farmers, often in combination with running a sideline business such as a farm inn, farm shop or holiday homes.
-These people are very special.
-Through their work they help to preserve the cultural landscape while maintaining the natural one at the same time.
+These people are very Special, through their work they help to preserve the cultural landscape while maintaining the natural one at the same time.
 The farmers are also very committed to traditions and making a valuable contribution to the preservation of native folkways.
-Experience South Tyrol up close by visiting a farm, such as our Mila farms

 that are distributed throughout the countryside.